CMSgov/bcda-app/README.md

 ACO_CMS_ID=<> make credentials
 ```

-This will generate a client ID and secret that can be used to acquire a token from the SSAS App:
+This will generate a client ID and secret that can be used to acquire a token from the [System-to-System Authentication Service (SSAS)](https://github.com/CMSgov/bcda-ssas-app):

 ```sh
 curl --location --request POST 'http://localhost:3003/token' \